52North/sos4R/cran-comments.md

 ## Other

 The package was "archived on 2018-06-17 as check problems were not corrected despite reminders."
-Issues could now finally be resolved with a complete overhaul of implementation (from XML to xml2) and we kindly request re-publication on CRAN.
+Issues could now finally be resolved with a complete overhaul of implementation (switching from XML to xml2) and we kindly request re-publication on CRAN.